 Xero is, and always has been, a values-driven business.
 As a rapidly scaling global business, Xero's values are not only important internally, but are integral to its brand and reputation.
-The Xero Way is a set of behaviours that aligns with each of the Xero values and defines how the team should behave in interactions with one another and with external stakeholders.
-The Xero Way is core to Xero's culture and identity.
+'We make it Xero' is a set of behaviours that aligns with each of the Xero values and defines how the team should behave in interactions with one another and with external stakeholders.
+'We make it Xero' is core to Xero's culture and identity.

-Xero's key governance policies build on the Xero Way and important components in promoting good corporate governance.
+Xero's key governance policies build on 'We make it Xero' and are important components in promoting good corporate governance.
 They include the Code of Conduct, Whistleblower Policy, Modern Slavery and Human Trafficking Statement, Continuous Disclosure Policy, and Share Trading Policy, which are available on Xero's Investor Centre.